UnconnectedBedna/shrink-backup/README.md

 ### Order of operations - Image update:
 1. Probes the img file for information about partitions.
 2. Mounts `root` partition with an offset for the loop.
 3. Checks if multiple partitions exists.
-If true, reads `fstab` on img file and mounts boot partition accordingly with an offset.
+If true, reads `fstab` on img file and mounts `boot` partition accordingly with an offset.
 4. Uses `rsync` to sync both partitions. (if more than one)

 To update an existing img file simply use the `-U` option and the path to the img file.<br>
 Example: `sudo shrink-backup -U /path/to/backup.img`

-**Resizing img file when updating**<br>
+### Resizing img file when updating<br>
 If `-a` is used in combination with `-U`, the script will compare the root partition on the img file to the size `resize2fs` recommends as minimum.<br>
 The img file needs to be **+256MB** smaller than `resize2fs` recommended minimum to be expanded.<br>
 The img file needs to be **+512MB** bigger than `resize2fs` recommended minimum to be shrunk.<br>
 This is to protect from unessesary resizing operations most likely not needed.

+**Disclaimer**<br>
+Resizing **always** includes a small risk of corruption, please use with care (ie do not abuse).
+If you know your system will increase, maybe it's better to just add manual space in the creation?
+And then when you close in on the limit, use manual method to add more space instead of constantly using `-Ua`.<br>
+I have ran a lot of testing of this (on "weak" arm harware like rpi4) and it rarely fails, but it _does_ happen.
+I also run the backups over lan so that could also be a contributing factor for the failures.
+Just keep that in mind. :)

-If manually added space is used in combination with `-U`, the img file/root partition will be expanded by that amount.
+If manually added space is used in combination with `-U`, the `root` partition on the img file will be expanded by that amount.
 No checks are being performed to make sure the data you want to back up will actually fit.<br>
 Only expansion is possible with this method.

 ## btrfs